 Step One: Select a Base Oil

 One of my favorite base oils for oil cleansing is organic jojoba oil.
 It’s wonderful because it’s very similar in structure to our skin’s natural sebum.
 Fun fact: jojoba oil is a liquid plant wax and not an oil!
 This makes its shelf life and stability considerably higher than many other actual oils.
-Organic avocado oil, pumpkin seed oil, sunflower oil, sweet almond oil, and olive oil are marvelous base oil choices as well.
+Organic avocado oil, pumpkin seed oil, sunflower oil, sweet almond oil, and olive oil are also marvelous base oil choices.

 Step Two: Customize for Your Skin Type